offalynne/Input/docs/latest/Platform-Quirks.md

 ## Desktop

-Input is developed and maintained on desktop platforms and as a result is most oriented and thoroughly tested for desktop features.
+?> Input is developed and maintained on desktop platforms and as a result is most oriented and thoroughly tested for desktop features.

-*The following is valid for native builds only.
+!> The following is valid for native builds only.
 If you are using HTML5 for your game but are running on a desktop device, please see the [HTML5 section](#html5) for information on platform-specific quirks.*

 ### Windows